-IAI: None 1.2 The Aircraft Drawing course is designed to
+AVM

+IAI: None 1.2 The Aircraft Drawing course is designed to make use of drawings, symbols, and schematic diagrams.
+Students will use blueprint information, charts, and graphs.
+Also covered is the weighing of aircraft with the completion of weight and balance checks and the recording of data.
 Corequisite: Completion of or concurrent enrollment with AVM 101 and AVM 103.
-Credit: 3 semester hours will be investigated.
-Prerequisite: AVM 104 or consent of instructor.
+Credit: 3 semester hours of corrosion on aircraft structures.
+Corrosion prevention strategy and phenomenon theory will be investigated.